 I love reading even though I don’t often share what I’ve read.
-But for 2017 I’m planning to share a book every month or so, starting with The Life-Changing Magic of Tidying Up.
+But this year I’m planning to share a book every month or so, starting with The Life-Changing Magic of Tidying Up.
 I’ve had several people tell me about the KonMari method and I’ve seen it all over the internet, so I bought and downloaded the Kindle version onto my iPad mini to read on the plane when we went to Canada.

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!

-Just in case you want to know up front, yes, I did like the book and I do recommend it.
+Just in case you want to know upfront, yes, I did like the book and I do recommend it.
 I think there are a lot of things you can glean from it.
 But as a word of warning, the author, Marie Kondo, does have a very different worldview from most of my readers.
 I’ll tell you about that as I go through a few of the things I picked out from the book.

 5 Things I Learned from the KonMari Method: